Temples, Tigers, and Tom Yum: A Thailand Itinerary that includes Wat Phra That Doi Suthep

 For accommodation, Bangkok offers options across every budget category.
 Penny-pinchers can bunk at Lub d Bangkok Silom ($30-50/night), where the air conditioning works just enough to remind you that you’re not actually melting.
 Mid-range travelers might prefer Riva Surya Bangkok ($80-120/night), offering riverside sophistication without requiring a second mortgage.
 For those whose vacation philosophy is “I’ll sleep when I’m dead (or back in accounting on Monday),” The Siam ($200+ per night) provides luxury that makes the Four Seasons look like it’s trying too hard.

 Essential Bangkok activities include the Grand Palace (go early unless you enjoy sweating with thousands of strangers), Wat Pho’s Reclining Buddha (bigger than your apartment), and getting blissfully lost in Chatuchak Weekend Market’s 8,000 stalls.
+Many visitors also consider planning a trip to Ayutthaya as a day excursion from Bangkok to explore Thailand’s ancient capital ruins.
 Venture into Yaowarat (Bangkok’s Chinatown) after dark, when food vendors transform ordinary sidewalks into Thailand’s most affordable Michelin experiences.
 Skip the notorious ping-pong shows unless you’d like to explain awkward charges to your credit card company and psychotherapist.

 Transportation tip: Use Bangkok’s BTS Skytrain and MRT subway to avoid traffic jams that make LA rush hour look like a small-town church parking lot.
 The city’s legendary congestion has its own weather system and political structure, and your vacation hours are too precious to spend watching the same 7-Eleven from a stationary taxi window for 45 minutes.